 Storage space onboard a yacht is limited.
 You should pack light and bring the basics that you need such as:

-Crew accommodation varies onboard different vessels.
+Crew accommodation varies depending on the vessel.
 Generally, you will live in a shared cabin with 1 cabin mate and you will have a shared ensuite bathroom.
 It is normal procedure for the Captain/Chief Stewardess or one of the officers to conduct weekly cabin inspections, to ensure hygiene and that nothing in the cabin is damaged or broken.
 So best to learn to make your bed every morning and keep things clean.

-Onboard will be a Laundry.
-Depending on the size of the vessel a laundry steward/ess will be working in this area.
-A common system will be each crew member has a laundry bag for uniform and personal clothing and a small mess bag for underwear and socks.
+Depending on the size of the vessel a laundry steward/ess will be working in the yacht laundry.
+A common system is that each crew member has a laundry bag for uniform and personal clothing and a small mess bag for underwear and socks.
 One of the interior crew will be taking care of laundering your items so keep in mind how you hand in your items.
-Make sure your pockets are empty, and your socks are unrolled to be placed with your knickers in the mesh small bag.
+Make sure your pockets are empty, and your socks are unrolled to be placed with your underwear in the mesh small bag.

-Each interior onboard will have an allocated system that will explain how they would like the laundry to operate.
+Each yacht will have an allocated system that will explain how they would like the laundry to operate.
 Follow these guidelines and ask if you have any questions.

-Meals are provided onboard for crew when you're employed on board, Food is generally of a high standard.
-During most boats' hiring processes, you will be asked if you have any allergies/ Dietary requirements.
+Meals are provided for crew and food is generally of a high standard.
+During the hiring process, you will be asked if you have any allergies/dietary requirements.

-Most yachts operate a crew WI-FI network, which is available throughout the vessel.
-It may also be common practice for a yacht to operate a crew WhatsApp group, for communication onboard in addition to crew radios.
+Most yachts operate a crew WIFI network, available throughout the vessel.
+A yacht may operate a crew WhatsApp group, for communication onboard in addition to crew radios.

-The MLC (Maritime and Labor Convention) 2006 stipulates the limits on hours of work or rest shall be as follows:
+The MLC (Maritime & Labor Convention 2006) stipulates the limits on hours of work or rest.

 Maximum hours of work shall not exceed: